leomccormack/Spatial_Audio_Framework/README.md

 The rationale for the former requirement is that the framework employs the use of CBLAS/LAPACK routines for tackling all of the linear algebra operations, which are used quite prolifically throughout the code.
 Therefore, a performance library, which conforms to the CBLAS/LAPACK standards, is required by most of the framework modules.

-Define one of the following pre-processor definitions, which will let SAF know which library/libraries you have linked to your project:
+Add one of the following pre-processor definitions, which will let SAF know which library/libraries you have linked to your project:
 ```
 SAF_USE_INTEL_MKL
 SAF_USE_OPEN_BLAS_AND_LAPACKE